Skip to main content

 • “You'll need a second life for grinding.”

-• “Very tedious to get used to, especially with new keys, unnecessary attacks and weapons, and the stupid death and time limit which gives no chance to experiment.”
+• “Grinding is very tedious to get used to, especially with new keys, unnecessary attacks and weapons, and the stupid death and time limit which gives no chance to experiment.”

-• “Mechanics have improved a little, and I'm being kind with a little; it can still be very tedious at times, but it's like learning how to kiss for the first time—you will get the hang of it.”
+• “Mechanics have improved a little, but it can still be very tedious at times, like learning how to kiss for the first time; you will get the hang of it.”

 • replayability

-• “The community has produced an extensive amount of content for this game, and there is so much replay value.”
+• “The community has produced an extensive amount of content for this game, providing a great deal of replay value.”

 • optimization

-• “+ The jump and run system has been optimized for an even more fluid gameplay.”
+• “+ The jump 'n run system has been optimized for an even more fluent gameplay.”

-• “Online is dead, the game has not received any update in a year, no special maps, no special outfits related to holidays, broken achievement (you have to download an older version to be able to get one achievement), many little bugs, poor optimization (in my case it's textures, they become blurry after a long session on HDD and also an alt-tab issue).”
+• “Online is dead.
+The game has not received any update in a year: no special maps, no special outfits related to holidays, broken achievement (you have to download an older version to get one achievement), many little bugs, poor optimization.
+In my case, it's textures—they become blurry after a long session on HDD—and also an alt-tab issue.”

 • “Sometimes there are heavy frame drops due to terrible performance, but overall it's a fun little party game.”